Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 See the
 [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) for details and examples of derivation path formats.
-The AXIASolar-JS Apps and Extension as well as Parity Signer support custom derivation paths using the same syntax as Subkey.
+The AXIASolar-JS Apps and Extension as well as Axia Signer support custom derivation paths using the same syntax as Subkey.

 Some wallets will automatically add derivation paths to the end of the generated mnemonic phrase.